shiba517/MSP2-The-Memory-Game/README.md

 ## **FEATURES**
 ### **Existing Features**
 * Header section – Contains the title of the game.
-Will be on display on every screen
+Will be on display on every screen - [image](assets/images/existing-features/heder-section.gif)
-* Home screen – contains the game menu and the website logo
+* Home screen – contains the game menu and the website logo - [image](assets/images/existing-features/home-screen.jpg)
 * Game menu – Has three buttons (How to play, Start, and About us) which links to different screens
-    * How to play – takes user to a screen where the rules of the game are explained
+    * How to play – takes user to a screen where the rules of the game are explained - [image](assets/images/existing-features/how-to-play-description.jpg)
-    * Start – takes user to a screen where the user will have the option to choose the difficulty level of the game
+    * Start – takes user to a screen where the user will have the option to choose the difficulty level of the game - [image](assets/images/existing-features/choose-difficulty.jpg)
-    * About us – takes user to a screen explaining about the company that had made the game
+    * About us – takes user to a screen explaining about the company that had made the game - [image](assets/images/existing-features/about-us-screen.jpg)
 * Game options – Icons that are mostly available whilst playing the game
-    * Home icon – leads user to the opening screen
+    * Home icon – gives option to leads user to the opening screen or continue the game - [image](assets/images/existing-features/home-icon-clicked.gif)
-    * Pause icon – lets user pause the game
+    * Pause icon – lets user pause the game - [image](assets/images/existing-features/pause-icon-clicked.gif)
-    * Help icon – icons on the field cards will be on display for a short period of time
+    * Help icon – icons on the field cards will be on display for a short period of time - [image](assets/images/existing-features/help-icon-clicked.gif)
     * Sound icon – lets user have background music or not.
 This is the only icon that is always available on every screen
 * Game info – split into three parts; lives, time and points
     * Lives – will show how many lives user.
-Once it hits 0, the game will end
+Once it hits 0, the game will end - [image](assets/images/existing-features/game-info-lives-on-the-screen.jpg)
     * Timer – a countdown of each round.
-Will differ depending on which game mode is selected
+Will differ depending on which game mode is selected - [image](assets/images/existing-features/game-info-timer-on-the-screen.jpg)
-    * Points – accumulation of points depending on users actions
+    * Points – accumulation of points depending on users actions - [image](assets/images/existing-features/game-info-points-on-the-screen.jpg)
 * The Game – this is when and where the game will be played.
 Will include head cards and field cards
-    * Head cards – these are cards the user will have to find a match for within the field cards
+    * Head cards – these are cards the user will have to find a match for within the field cards - [image](assets/images/existing-features/head-cards-on-show.jpg)
     * Field cards – these cards will have its icons on display for a short period of time before it disappears.
-User must select the card that had an icon that is the same as the one displayed on the head cards.
+User must select the card that had an icon that is the same as the one displayed on the head cards. - [image](assets/images/existing-features/field-cards-short-display.gif)
     * Game icons and game options will be on display too but not the game options
-* Game over – informs the user the game has ended and will contain information regarding the final points.
+* Game over – informs the user the game has ended and will contain information regarding the final points.  - [image](assets/images/existing-features/game-over-section.jpg)
-* Footer – contains icons linking to websites social media pages.
+* Footer – contains icons linking to websites social media pages. - [image](assets/images/existing-features/footer-section.gif)

 ### **Future Features**
 * A logo of higher pixel qulity.
 Due to funds being low, it was not financially feasible to have downloaded a higher pixel quality version of the logo